nloomans/TweetMatch/README.md

 2. create a note.js web app.
 3. clone this repo `git clone https://github.com/nloomans/TweetMatch.git`
 4. follow there instructions form stap 3 to 5.
+5. go to overview > add a service or API
+6. add persenelety insights and Personality Insights and Cloudant NoSQL DB
+7. launch Cloudant and create the `tweetmatch` database
-6. go to [twitter apps](https://apps.twitter.com/) and create an app
+7. go to [twitter apps](https://apps.twitter.com/) and create an app
-7. open the app and click on *Keys and Access Tokens* then click on Generate *Consumer Key and Secret*
+8. open the app and click on *Keys and Access Tokens* then click on Generate *Consumer Key and Secret*
-5. create a credentials.json, it will look like this:
+9. create a credentials.json, it will look like this:
 	```
 	{
 		"twitter": {